Workflow: Components

 Components can only be plugged together if the output of one previous (set of) component(s) is equal to the mandatory input requirements of the following component(s).
 Thus, the essential description of a component actually comprises only input and output that are described fully in terms of data types and their meaning (semantics).
 The algorithms' or rules' descriptions need only be included when there are several alternative ways to transform one type of input into one type of output – possibly with different accuracy, speed, etc.

-When the components are non-local services that are invoked remotely via a computer network, such as Web services, additional descriptors (such as QoS and availability) also must be considered.
+When the components are non-local services that are invoked remotely via a computer network, such as Web services, developers must consider additional descriptors (such as QoS and availability).

 Applications

-Many software systems exist to support workflows in particular domains.
-Such systems manage tasks such as automatic routing, partially automated processing, and integration between different functional software applications and hardware systems that contribute to the value-addition process underlying the workflow.
-There are also software suppliers using the technology process driven messaging service based upon three elements: